idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/FractureIntegrals.md

 ## C-Integral

-The C(t) integral can be described as a path integral that is obtained by replacing displacements and strains with displacement rates and strain rates
+The C(t) integral is a fracture integral that is obtained in essentially the same way as the $J$-integral described above, but by replacing displacements and strains with displacement rates and strain rates:

 \begin{equation}
 {C}(t)=\int_{\Gamma}\biggl(
 P_{ji}\frac{\partial \dot{u}_i}{\partial X_k}ds -\dot{W}dy
 \biggr) d\Gamma
 \end{equation}

 This integral is computed in an analogous way to the J-integral: A domain integral is solved on the crack front geometry defined in the mesh.
 This integral becomes the $C^{*}$ integral as creep behavior becomes steady state.
 Then, creep crack growth behavior during secondary creep can be obtained from this integral.
 A number of approximate expressions for $C^{*}$ are available in the literature [!citep](bongyoon_2003).

 ### Usage

 To compute $C$-integrals, the [DomainIntegral Action](/DomainIntegralAction.md) should be used to set up all of the required objects.
 In particular, two additional inputs are required `output_type = C` and `n_exponent`.
 The former refers to the type of integral requested ('C') and the latter is the matching exponent of the creep deformation material model.
+The power law exponent `n_exponent` is used to compute the strain energy rate density in the fracture integral under the assumption of a creep strain rate field subject to steady-state (secondary) crack growth.

 !listing modules/tensor_mechanics/test/tests/j_integral_vtest/c_int_surfbreak_ellip_crack_sym_mm.i block=DomainIntegral